mateuscqueiros/socket-chat/README.md

 # Chat with Socket.io

 A simple chat using Socket.io.
 Works on local environment currently.
+Link for [demo](https://bronze-ordinary-baryonyx.glitch.me/).

 ### Funcionalities